SalmaAlassal/BeRoot/git/git.md

 # `git init` Command

-Initializing a local repository : `git init Demo`
+Initializing a local repository : `git init`

 Git now knows that it should watch the folder you initiated it on.